derpbiscuits/cheesecake_cfg/README.md

 - IF THE HOTKEY DOESN'T WORK, TRY ALT + Z FIRST, THEN IF IT DOESNT GO INTO SERVICES.MSC and then restart all things under NVIDIA

 - if that doesn't work then go to the nvidia geforce folder (program files/nvidia corp) and restart nvidia share

+### systemservices002 error or whatever

+- under steamapps\common\Counter-Strike Global Offensive\game\csgo\

+- delete gameinfo.gi (then verify files)

+- or game\bin\win64, then delete anything that begins with system (or for hell the whole folder idk)

 ## current launch options